jdougan/siren/README.md

 }
 ~~~~

-## S-expressions Mapping
+## S-expressions Encoding Mapping
 S-expressions have a lot of the advantages of XML, with less of the complexity and overhead.
 A quality streaming parser can be done in very little code.
-One of the earliest attemps at a consistent network data encoding was built around s-expressions (RFC-) and Ron Rivest's version of S-expressions are used in some crypto applications.
+The drawbacks of sexprs is less standardization and no standard namespaces, but for the semantics of a JSON based protocol that shouldn't be an actual problem.
+The examples here have as atoms: tokens, double quoted strings with JSON-style character quoting, numbers, true, false, and nil.

-### Extended Order Example, no implicits
+### Extended Order Example, almost no implicits
 This is the Order example at the top with some extensions to exercise more aspects of Siren.
 ~~~~
 (entity